Mono: mono symptoms and mono treatment.

 Cooking

-Kids with mono may find that they lose their appetite, especially when their throat is sore.
+Kids may find that they lose their appetite, especially when their throat is sore.
 One way of encouraging your child to eat is to involve them in the activity of cooking and menu planning.
-By making it fun, it may encourage their interest in food.
-This is particularly important for kids who have been sick for a while and whose immune systems need boosting.

 You can apply the concept of the five food groups and the need for vitamins and minerals in a practical activity in the kitchen.
 Succeeding in cooking projects can also give children a confidence boost.